3D Printing Infographic to Improve Finishing Quality

-First, we talk about setting up your printer to get the absolute best results from it.
 Nearly any printer can improve a smooth to some degree, although naturally you’ll get better prints from a £2000 printer than a £200 printer.
 The better finish 3D printed parts you get from your printer, the less work you’ll have on how to clean up 3D prints afterwards.

 Whether you print for your own business, want to impress your nephew with some shinier toys, or you’re just working on a promotion – we’ve got your back.
 There are many ways to smoothing 3D prints.

 Let us know what you think of these tips to finish 3D printed parts in the comments below.
 We have more details on these tips on various sections of the site.
 You can read up on sanding and smoothing PLA prints here.